 Opal Botany Mill holds a Consent to Discharge Industrial Trade Wastewater (the Consent) with Sydney Water for effluent from site.
-A new Consent was signed on 26th June 2023.
-For 1st July 2022 to 25th June 2023, the pollutant limits are set out in Table 8.
-For 26th June to 30th June 2023, the new Consent conditions are set out in Table 9.
+A new Consent was signed on 11th April 2024.
+The pollutant limits are set out in Table 8.
 In addition, pH and temperature of the effluent must be within the range 7.0 to 10.0 and below 38 degrees Celsius respectively.